cappecaps/sidehub/modelling/finance/intro_finance.md

 ## Mathematical models in finance

-- [](./continuous_return.md): what is the general formula of returns in the infinitely small time step limit?
+%- [](./continuous_return.md): what is the general formula of returns in the infinitely small time step limit?

-- More to come...
+- More to come!

 %[](./DCA.md): Dollar Cost Averaging in the continuous return limit